peppy/peppy.github.io/_posts/2022/05/2022-05-07-cycling-across-japan.md

 # The company

 I should probably start by introducing [Dunnymeister](https://twitter.com/Dunnymeister) (shortened Dunny), my good friend (and later on coworker for some time before osu! took off).
-He's a taiko connoisseur, great chef and even [brews](https://twitter.com/Dunnymeister/status/1535441445921751040) his [own beer](https://twitter.com/Dunnymeister/status/1572160175502667776).
+He's a Taiko no Tatsujin connoisseur, great chef and even [brews](https://twitter.com/Dunnymeister/status/1535441445921751040) his [own beer](https://twitter.com/Dunnymeister/status/1572160175502667776).

 # The bikes

 In recent times, I've been using an ebike to get around.
 But I wasn't about to take an ebike on such a trip – not only would charging be a hassle (if it made it through a day in the first place), but it would just be rude to be riding an ebike alongside Dunny on a non-powered bicycle.
-And I wanted this to be a challenge.
+And honestly it would just make the whole trip less of a challenge.

 Dunny originally planned to bring his bike across from Australia with him, but the logistics of this were (and registration requirements in Japan) made him look in the direction of purchasing a bike here instead.